 1 Day in Morro Bay

-The ten day Californian road trip wouldn’t be complete without a stop at Big Sur.
-This area is famous for its dramatic natural beauty and pristine scenery, making it attractive for campers, hikers and beachcombers.
+The ten-day Californian road trip wouldn’t be complete without a stop at Big Sur.
+This area is famous for its dramatic natural beauty and pristine scenery, making it attractive for campers being one of the best places for family glamping in northern California, for hikers and beachcombers.
 Big Sur boasts a long, undeveloped coastline with the steep cliffs of the rugged Santa Lucia Mountains forming an extraordinarily scenic backdrop.

 1 day in Carmel-by-the-Sea

 From the Big Sur coastline, your tour will soon arrive at Carmel-by-the-Sea, which is a delightful, romantic seaside destination and artist’s enclave.
 Stay and enjoy a full day of sightseeing in this quaint location where there is quite a bit to see and do.
 Expect to see charming historic buildings, artisan boutiques and enchanting little cottages, giving the town an old-world feeling.